TABLE OF CONTENTS

-Each of these three subscription types work in a similar fashion.
-Patients will pay a flat installment fee on a fixed basis (monthly, quarterly, annually, etc.) which covers the visits and procedures provided by their doctor.
+Each of these three subscription types works in a similar fashion.
+Patients will pay a flat installment fee on a fixed basis (monthly, quarterly, annually, etc.), which covers the visits and procedures provided by their doctor.
 Depending on the practice, there may be a limit on the amount of visits that can be scheduled.
 For instance, if the doctor practices with children, an unlimited amount of visits would make parents feel comfortable and supported.
-While on the other hand, for a doctor practicing cosmetic alterations, such as Botox injections, defining a set amount of visits per month will incentivize customers to reschedule.
+On the other hand, for a doctor practicing cosmetic alterations, such as Botox injections, defining a set amount of visits per month will incentivize customers to reschedule.

-The primary difference between Concierge Medicine and Direct Primary Care (DPC) is that DPC normally does not take any form of insurance.
+The primary difference between Concierge Medicine and Direct Primary Care (DPC) is that DPC normally doesn’t take insurance.
 In that case, the financial arrangement is worked out between the patient and doctor.
-Concierge Medicine does accept insurance for incidentals such as lab work, X-rays and prescription drugs.
-Due to the lack of insurance oversight, DPC’s tend to be less expensive than Concierge Medicine plans.
+Concierge Medicine does accept insurance for incidentals such as lab work, X-rays, and prescription drugs.
+Due to the lack of insurance oversight, DPCs tend to be less expensive than Concierge Medicine plans.

-These subscription based healthcare services have some great benefits for both patients and doctors.
+These subscription-based modern healthcare services have some great benefits for both patients and doctors.

-Subscription healthcare is generally more affordable.
+Modern subscription healthcare is generally more affordable.
 The biggest barrier to people getting proper health care is the prohibitively high cost.
-The subscription based model not only helps patients get the treatment they need, but due to routine visits allows them to focus on preventative care.
+The subscription-based model not only helps patients get the treatment they need but, due to routine visits, allows them to focus on preventative care.
 Another side effect of the subscription membership framework is that visits usually last longer because of fewer patients overall.

 The disbursement structure is more reliable because there are monthly payments rather than just on a patient-to-patient basis.
 Instead of seeing thousands of patients during very short consultations, doctors can spend more time and offer quality service.
 Doctors working with subscription models see about 1/5 the number of patients a traditional doctor would see annually.
 But the appeal comes with quality, not quantity, while also not accepting a reduction in revenue.